ABOUT SOMATIC EXPERIENCING

-Somatic Experiencing was first developed in the 1970s by Peter Levine, who went on to found the Somatic Experiencing Trauma Institute.
-Levine's approach grew out of his observations of the way animal responded to stressful or life-threatening situations in the wild.
-He noted that animals can face threats to their survival on a daily basis, and yet don't appear to become traumatised by these experiences.
-They seem to possess innate coping mechanisms that enable them to recover from these events relatively quickly and return to normal functioning.
-Levine observed that human beings, possibly due partly to our more evolved brain function, have a tendency to override these natural responses.
+Somatic Experiencing was first developed in the 1970s by psychologist Peter Levine, who went on to found the Somatic Experiencing Trauma Institute.
+Levine's approach grew out of his observations of the way animals responded to stressful or life-threatening situations in the wild.
+He noted that they can face threats to their survival on a daily basis, and yet don't appear to become traumatised by these experiences.
+Levine posited that this is because animals possess innate biological coping mechanisms that enable them to recover from these events relatively quickly and return to normal functioning.
+He noted, by contrast, that human beings - possibly due partly to our more evolved brain function - have a tendency to override these natural responses.

 HOW DOES SOMATIC EXPERIENCING WORK?

 The aim of Somatic Experiencing is to enable the nervous system to bring itself back into regulation.
 We do this in a variety of ways.